-"The foster care system has been overburdened and is being used for what it was not intended for, in other words, it is being "abused".
+"The foster care system has been overburdened and is being used for what it was not intended for, in other words, it is being 'abused'.
 Surely, it cannot cope with 1.5 million children?
 If we attempt to force it to cope, it will be a disaster, more and more children will continue to fall through the cracks in the system.
 More and more children who are hungry and thirsty for social work services will continue being deprived of them as social workers will be busy conducting administration of foster care.
-Social workers under strain are forced into crisis intervention mode and end up running ambulance services instead of rendering proper developmental child protection and reunification services to children and their families." said Sipho Sibanda, a social worker specialising in foster care, at Johannesburg Child Welfare.
+Social workers under strain are forced into crisis intervention mode and end up running ambulance services instead of rendering proper developmental child protection and reunification services to children and their families," said Sipho Sibanda, currently a lecturer in social work at University of Pretoria and previously a social worker specialising in foster care at Johannesburg Child Welfare.